 Different Areas of Practice of the National Engineering Register NER

-Use these resources to meet NER registration requirements with your compelling work experience statement.
+Utilise these resources to fulfil NER registration requirements with a compelling work experience statement.

 Area of Practice